kjk47037/Skin/README.md

 2) On Railway:
    - New Project → Deploy from GitHub → choose this repo
-   - Railway auto-detects Python and uses `Procfile`
+   - Railway will detect the `Dockerfile` and use it (CPU-only PyTorch keeps image < 4GB)
    - Set environment variables (Settings → Variables) as needed:
      - `MODEL_PATH` (default: `models/efficientnet_full_model.pth`)
      - `MODEL_DOWNLOAD_URL` (if not committing the model to Git)